Installation

 Controlling Script Bindings

-In this book we reffer to anything accessible by a script, which allows it to communicate with your Rust code a binding (which in previous versions was more generically referred to as a script API).
+In this book we refer to anything accessible by a script, which allows it to communicate with your Rust code a binding (which in previous versions was more generically referred to as a script API).

 The "binding" here being used as in: binding script code to rust code.